 Like many edible plants, corn thrives in full sunlight, so it’s not often kept as a houseplant indoors.
 However, not everyone has access to the best space or conditions to grow this warm-weather vegetable outside.
 Additionally, some gardeners actually start corn indoors if their spring weather isn’t ideal for it.
-If you’re wondering how to grow corn indoors, you’re definitely not alone.
-Planting corn inside the home may be a tricky endeavor, but patience and persistence will leave you with a delicious homegrown snack.
+So, can you grow corn indoors?
+The short answer is yes.
+Planting corn inside the home may be a tricky endeavor, but patience will leave you with a delicious homegrown snack.

 Consider where you’ll actually be growing your plant indoors.
 Corn thrives when it’s planted directly into the ground, but you can grow it inside in a pot.
 It doesn’t transplant well, so it’s best to put the seeds right into a big container, such as a washtub or large planter.
 Choosing a medium with drainage holes (or creating some with a drill bit) is ideal for preventing root rot.
 Keep your space tidy by placing a saucer beneath your pot.

 If you plan on moving your corn around, use biodegradable planting cells so that you won’t disturb your plants’ roots and shock them.
 Peat or wood fiber cells, for example, are great since you simply need to move them into the soil.
 Fill your growing medium with a nutrient-rich potting mix that retains moisture.
 Work a 10-10-10 fertilizer or composted manure into your soil before you put in your seeds—corn is a heavy feeder, so it’ll appreciate the extra boost.

 Begin your indoor corn planting by placing one to two seeds about one inch deep and four to five inches apart.
 As the foliage grows, thin your collection out to four to five plants per large container to avoid overcrowding.
 It’s best to stick with the hardiest plants so they have plenty of space to grow and won’t need to compete for resources.